nannunz/gis-portfolio/styling_wizard_exercise.md

 The organization does not have a consistent or clear visual style.
 While the images of regional birds are colorful and draw the eye, the maps included on their website, such as this [depiction of their national network](https://www.audubon.org/about/audubon-near-you), already look a bit out of place and have fairly chaotic coloring.
 This encouraged me to attempt to style a map based on one of the images they were already sharing on their website.

 I took a screenshot of Audobon's [Guide to North American Birds](https://www.audubon.org/bird-guide), which features a Cedar Waxwing.
-The color on this bird seemed to be the most dynamic, and I thought it would give me a more flexible palette to play around with.
+The colors were the most vibrant and dynamic of all the bird photos, and I thought it would give me a more flexible palette to play around with.

 Adobe generated the following palette from the image: